traitecoevo/saltbush/README.md

 1.  **Direct the package to the input files** in this case we use a drone image from Fowlers Gap, NSW, Australia

-the example data in this case is 5 bands sampled from a drone
+The example data in this case is 5 bands sampled from a drone

 ``` r
 create_multiband_image("inst/extdata/create_multiband_image/",